 We are frequently asked what the right age to start archery is.
 We are happy to take a child of any age as long as they can pull a bow and understand the safety.
 If you are not sure please get in touch with us to book a free assessment for your child!
 If your child is under 8 please book an assessment before booking a course.

-We run beginners courses several times a year.
+We run beginners courses twice a year.
 Our course is normally a one full day session for dedicated coaching to show you the basics of archery and teach you the safety aspects.

 You then have five further sessions to introduce you to archery within the club.

 We can provide beginners courses over four club sessions for those who cannot make a full day weekend course – just contact us to arrange this – we typically only run one course per year of this type.

 Courses are typically run in the spring & summer, and are subject to the availability of our venue and volunteer coaches.